Emerge-Lab/gpudrive/pygpudrive/env/README.md

 - `discipline`: The method for selecting scenes, defaulting to `SelectionDiscipline.PAD_N`.
 (See options in Table below)
 - `k_unique_scenes`: Specifies the number of unique scenes to select, if applicable.

+### Resampling traffic scenarios

+The `reinit_scenarios` function in `pygpudrive/env/base_env.py` reinitializes the simulator with new traffic scenarios as follows:

+1. **Scene re-initialization:**
+   This function updates the simulation maps by calling `self.sim.set_maps(dataset)`, replacing the current scenes with those provided `dataset`, which should be a list with paths to traffic scenarios.

+2. **Controlled agent mask re-nitialization:**
+   It reinitializes the controlled agents' mask using `self.get_controlled_agents_mask()`, determining which agents are user-controlled (this will change based on the specific traffic scenes used).

+3. **Agent count update:**
+   The function updates `self.max_agent_count` to reflect the number of controlled agents and recomputes `self.num_valid_controlled_agents_across_worlds`, indicating the total active controlled agents across all scenarios.

+See the `resample_scenario_batch()` method in `pygpudrive/env/wrappers/sb3_wrapper.py` for an example of how you can use this function with IPPO.

 ## Render

 Render settings can be changed using the `RenderConfig`.